Jake Odorizzi spins gem as Astros shut down Rangers - NewsBreak

 Odorizzi (1-2), who recorded just two outs in his previous start, logged six strong innings, allowing one hit and one walk while notching four strikeouts.
 He was the picture of efficiency and set the tone by retiring the Rangers in order on just eight pitches in the bottom of the first inning.

-After walking designated hitter Willie Calhoun leading off the third, Odorizzi settled in.
-He did not allow another baserunner, recording eight fly-ball outs and three strikeouts over his final four innings, including strikeouts of Andy Ibanez and Brad Miller for the first two outs of the sixth.
+But after walking designated hitter Willie Calhoun leading off the third, Odorizzi settled in.
+He did not allow another baserunner, recording eight fly-ball outs and three strikeouts over his final four innings of work, including strikeouts of Andy Ibanez and Brad Miller for the first two outs of the sixth.

 Odorizzi tossed just six pitches in the fourth inning and 11 in the fifth.
 He threw 78 pitches, 50 for strikes, after entering his fourth start with a 9.00 ERA and 16 hits allowed over nine innings.

 The Astros carved out some breathing room for Odorizzi with a three-run fourth inning that included a run-scoring fielder’s choice from Yuli Gurriel that proved pivotal.
-Gurriel was initially ruled out, but the Astros challenged the play and the double-play call was reversed.
-Alex Bregman scored on the play and Gurriel came home one batter later when Kyle Tucker bashed a 426-foot home run off Texas left-hander Taylor Hearn (0-2).
-That increased Houston’s lead to 4-1.
+Gurriel was initially ruled out but the Astros challenged the play and the double-play call was reversed.
+Alex Bregman scored on the play and Gurriel came home one batter later when Kyle Tucker bashed a 426-foot home run, his third, off Texas left-hander Taylor Hearn (0-2) that upped the Houston lead to 4-1.

 The Rangers loaded the bases in the seventh inning against Astros relievers Blake Taylor and Rafael Montero, but Montero punched out Calhoun, representing the tying run, to end the threat.